 Authors are responsible for the accuracy of their references.
-In manuscript, please number the cited references in chronological order and superscript them at the end of the sentence.
-All references cited in the text (including those included in figures legends and tables) should be listed References.
+In manuscript, please number the cited references in chronological order and superscript them at the end of sentence.
+All references cited in the text (including those included in figure legends and tables) should be listed References.

 The following are sample references:

 1. Saengpattrachai M, Srinualta D, Lorlertratna N, et al. Public familiarity with, knowledge of, and predictors of negative attitudes toward epilepsy in Thailand.